REMEDY ROOTS PRIVACY STATEMENT

 To protect your personal information, we take reasonable precautions and follow industry best practices to make sure it is not inappropriately lost, misused, accessed, disclosed, altered or destroyed.

 If in the unlikelihood of such an event, we would endeavour to contact all affected individuals as soon as the details of the event had been established, so that they could take any appropriate actions.
-We would also endeavour to contact the Information Commissioners Office (ICO) within 24 hours to notify them of the data breach.
+We would also endeavour to contact the Data Protection Commission within 24 hours to notify them of the data breach.

 SECTION 9 – COOKIES